Texas Style Oven Brisket Recipe

 Beef brisket is a marvelous cut for holiday gatherings.

 However, brisket tends to be a tougher cut of beef.
-It’s best slow cooked and sliced thin, so that the best flavor and texture can be enjoyed together.
+It’s the best slow-cooked and sliced thin so that the best flavor and texture can be enjoyed together.

-In my opinion, slowly smoked brisket is the absolute best brisket available.
-It’s tender and rich with pink smoke rings around each piece, and a thick chewy bark.
+In my opinion, a slowly smoked brisket is the absolute best brisket available.
+It’s tender and rich with pink smoke rings around each piece and thick chewy bark.

 However, as most of us don’t own an outdoor smoking cabinet, we’ll have to rely on other ways to achieve a similar result.